 The major warning about using charcoal is when it is ingested by mouth.
 Since it is not absorbed by the body (it passes through unaffected by the gastrointestinal system) but absorbs material as it travels, it can seriously impact the absorption of things you want in your body.

-You shouldn’t take activated charcoal powder within 2 – 3 hours of medications that you do want to be absorbed by your system.
+You shouldn’t take activated charcoal supplements or powder within 2 – 3 hours of prescription medications that you do want to be absorbed by your system.
 It can also interact with certain medications you might be taking (such as certain heart medications or antidepressants) so be sure to check with your doctor before taking charcoal by mouth if you have such conditions.

 Activated Charcoal Powder Side Effects of Ingestion